Bhalessa

-Bhalessa is a geographical area within Doda district in the Jammu region of India-administered Kashmir.
+Bhalessa is a geographical area within Doda district in the Jammu division of the union territory of Jammu and Kashmir.
 It consists of the Bunjwah and Bhalessa Valleys, and comprises the three Tehsils of Kahara, Chilly Pingal and Gandoh.

 Name

 The name is written بھلیسہ in Urdu, भलेसा in Hindi, and 𑚡𑚥𑚲𑚨𑚭 in the Takri script.

 The area is known as Bhales (//bʱəˈles//) to outsiders, but inhabitants of the region use a variety of names, including Bhalessa (//bʱəˈlesɑ//), Bhalesh (//bʱəˈleʃ//, with variant //bʱəˈleiʃ//), and Bhal (//ˈbʱɑl//).

 The etymology of the name remains unknown.
 It has been suggested that it derives from the Sanskrit word for 'good' or from the name of the 16th-century queen, Queen Bhalla of Bhadarwah.

 Geography

 The Bhalessa region consists of two valleys: Bonjwah and Bhalessa.
 Bonjwah contains multiple streams, while Bhalessa contains the Kalgoni stream.
 The two valleys unite near Donadi and the streams merge into the Chenab river.

 The area is easily accessible from Churaha Wazarat of Chamba through passes such as Padri Gali and Mehlwar.
 To the north, it is flanked by the mountains of Kishtwar.

 Bhalessa contains various geographical hamlets, such as Neeli, Jitota, Pingal, Chilli, Nanota, and Basnota.
 Some other areas include Bal Padri, Kanthi Dhar, Soin Bhagar, Naglotan, Goha Dhar, Jawali meadows, Ghasheer Top, Makan and Chashool, Ghati Dhar, Mehal Dhar, Damote Dhar, Lakhan, Kehan Dhar, Mashood Dhar, Mihaad Dhar, Bach Dhar, Nagni Dhar, Talaie, Dhosa Meadows, Rohari Meadows, Lamhote Meadows, Kota Top, Pangas Top Gwalo, Dhanaso Dhar, and Dulchi Dhar.